pranshujassal/pranshujassal/README.md

 - He/Him

 **⚡ Fun fact:**
-- I love to explore new technologies and frameworks in both data and web development spaces.
+- I love to explore new technologies and frameworks in both Data Engineering and Data Analytics spaces.

 ---